|

 of the world.
 The history of the building is long

+and fascinating.
 The viceroy duke of Ossuta started its construction

 on the empty S. Teresa hill in order to build